College Search

 What is a likely school?

-These are schools where your chances are highly likely or certain for admission.
-Your standardized test scores are on the high end of what they accept, and you generally meet or exceed their requirements.
+These are schools where you have a high probability of gaining admission and you generally meet or exceed their admission criteria.
 Sometimes referred to as "safety" schools.
-It is advisable to have at least 1-2 schools in this category on your list.
+It is advisable to have at least 1-2 schools in this category on your list

 What is a reach school?